praeducer/big-data-analytics-for-competitive-advantage/prediction/README.md

 > NRMSE
 [1] 0.07806927

 At about 8%, we do not have much residual variance (i.e. unexplained variance).
-Using this measurement of accuracy, our model appears to be significantly better than what R2 estimated (it indicated 65% unexplained variance).
+Using this measurement of accuracy, our model appears to be significantly better than what R-squared estimated (it indicated 65% unexplained variance).
 One thing should be noted that each of the formulas used have several variations.
-There are even some formulas for R2 that incorporate MSE into it’s definition.
+There are even some formulas for R-squared that incorporate MSE into it’s definition.
 Moving forward, other variations of the formulas could be tested and we could perform more research to see which formulas are the most valid ways to measure the performance of our model.